MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster-powershell.md

 For stretched clusters, the `Enable-ClusterStorageSpacesDirect` cmdlet will also do the following:

-- Check to see if sites have been setup
+- Check to see if sites have been set up
 - Determine which nodes are in which sites
 - Determines what storage each node has available
 - Checks to see if the Storage Replica feature is installed on each node